-While otoplasty can be used to correct over-prominent ears, cosmetic earlobe repair surgery is the best procedure to correct sagging, stretched or torn ear lobes.
-Whether the damage has occurred naturally, as a result of injury or from personal cosmetic preference, Dr. Bottger can help.
+While otoplasty can be used to correct overly prominent ears, cosmetic earlobe repair surgery is the best procedure to correct sagging, stretched, or torn ear lobes.
+Whether the damage has occurred naturally, as a result of injury, or from personal cosmetic preference, Dr. David Bottger can help.

-If you feel like your self-image is suffering because of the unsightly stretching or tearing of your ear lobes, call Dr. Bottger's plastic surgery office at 610-355-1929 to schedule a consultation with our experienced Philadelphia cosmetic surgeon.
+If you feel like your self-image is suffering because of the unsightly stretching or tearing of your ear lobes, call Dr. Bottger’s plastic surgery office at 610-355-1929 to schedule a consultation with our experienced plastic surgeon.

 What Can Earlobe Repair Surgery Fix?

 Earlobe repair is a procedure intended to fix damage to the ear caused by a number of different factors.
 Some of the issues earlobe repair procedures can fix include: